aliyun/terraform-provider-alicloud/website/docs/r/elasticsearch.html.markdown

 -> **NOTE:** Only one operation is supported in a request.
 So if `data_node_spec` and `data_node_disk_size` are both changed, system will respond error.

+-> **NOTE:** Kibana private network configuration is not supported at the time of instance creation. it is only supported after the instance has been created, by calling the relevant API operations.

 -> **NOTE:** At present, `version` can not be modified once instance has been created.

 ## Example Usage